 a forty mile wide lagoon surrounded by a protective reef.
 Entrances into the lagoon including North Pass, North East Pass, Salat Pass, Wilger Pass, Otta Pass, Aualap Pass, Ulifauro Pass, Piaanu Pass, Taualap Pass.
 Truk Harbor is the inner anchorage bordering Dublon Island (Tonoas, Tonowas) to the north, Eten Island (Takeshima) to the east, Uman Island to the south and Fefan Island to the west.
 To the southeast is Kuop Atoll (Neoch Atoll).

-Truk was the Japanese "Gibraltar of the Pacific"
+Truk was considered a Japanese "Gibraltar of the Pacific".

-launchers from Japan.
-There were over eighty 25mm guns and 12cm guns
+launchers.
+There were over eighty 25mm anti-aircraft guns and 12cm guns

 in emplacements along with many smaller guns.
 Kaiten units of

 manned suicide torpedoes were assembled to the outer islands and Daihatsu

 landing craft were converted into torpedo boats.
 Mine fields in the

 passes and lagoon along with beach defenses were the main defenses against